dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/knora-iris.md

 of `knora-base` is called `knora-api`.

 The API version identifier indicates not only the version of the API, but also an API 'schema'.
-The Knora API v2 is available in two schemas:
+The DSP API v2 is available in two schemas:

   - A complex schema, which is suitable both for reading and for editing data.
 The complex schema represents values primarily as complex objects.
 Its version identifier is `v2`.
   - A simple schema, which is suitable for reading data but not for editing it.
-The simple schema facilitates interoperability between Knora ontologies and non-Knora ontologies, since it represents values primarily as literals.
+The simple schema facilitates interoperability between DSP-API ontologies and non-DSP-API ontologies, since it represents values primarily as literals.
 Its version identifier is `simple/v2`.

 Other schemas could be added in the future for more specific use cases.

 When requesting an ontology, the client requests a particular schema.
-(This will also be true of most Knora API v2 requests: the client will be able to specify which schema the response should be provided in.)
+(This will also be true of most DSP API v2 requests: the client will be able to specify which schema the response should be provided in.)

-For example, suppose a Knora API server is running at `knora.example.org` and hosts an ontology whose internal IRI is `http://www.knora.org/ontology/0001/example`.
+For example, suppose an instance of DSP-API is running at `knora.example.org` and hosts an ontology whose internal IRI is `http://www.knora.org/ontology/0001/example`.
 That ontology can then be requested using either of these IRIs: